Capitalist – a businessperson who has outside ownership used for private profits

 Donations – irregular Revenue from the ‘Abundance’ Experienced By Other People

 Bank Reserves (Reserve Requirement) – amount required by the Central Bank that banks should keep

 Federal Funds Rate – Interest rates that are set by the Central bank for overnight lending between banks.
-It sets it pumping money into the economy by buying bonds causing banks to have an oversupply of money which then reduces interest rates.
+The central bank keeps pumping money into the economy by buying bonds, causing banks to have an oversupply of money which then reduces interest rates.

 Open Market Operations – the central bank buys and sells government bonds

 Reserve Assets – held by the central bank